Marc-André ter Stegen: Senior

+ter Stegen was named in Germany's squad for UEFA Euro 2024.
+Following the conclusion of the tournament, he became Germany's first-choice goalkeeper after Neuer retired from international football.

 Style of play

-Ter Stegen has been described as a tall, agile and consistent goalkeeper, with quick reflexes, good decision-making and excellent shot-stopping abilities between the posts; he is also strong in the air, good in one-on-one situations, and effective at communicating with his back-line courtesy of his strong personality.
+ter Stegen has been described as a tall, agile and consistent goalkeeper, with quick reflexes, good decision-making and excellent shot-stopping abilities between the posts; he is also strong in the air, good in one-on-one situations, and effective at communicating with his back-line courtesy of his strong personality.
 Due to his ability to read the game and speed when rushing off his line, he is able to anticipate opponents outside the area who have beaten the offside trap.
 Being highly competent with the ball at his feet, he is known for his control and accurate distribution of the ball, and often functions as a sweeper-keeper, due to his ability to play the ball out from the back.
 He often uses his legs to close down players and to make crucial saves in what has been described as a 'German goalkeeping style'.
 Moreover, he possesses good fundamental goalkeeping technique, and a strong positional sense.
-In 2020, former Spain and Barcelona goalkeeper Salvador Sadurní noted that Ter Stegen's style of play is very similar to that of his German compatriot Manuel Neuer.
+In 2020, former Spain and Barcelona goalkeeper Salvador Sadurní noted that ter Stegen's style of play is very similar to that of his German compatriot Manuel Neuer.
 Regarded as a highly promising player in his youth, he has since established himself as one of the best goalkeepers in world football.

 Personal life

-Ter Stegen was born in Mönchengladbach, North Rhine-Westphalia.
+ter Stegen was born in Mönchengladbach, North Rhine-Westphalia.
 He is of Dutch descent through his father.
 He married his longtime girlfriend, Daniela Jehle, in Sitges, near Barcelona.
 On 28 December 2019, she gave birth to their first child, Ben.
+On 6 March 2025, he announced via social media that he had split up with his wife, Daniela.